Mayday for Ireland as England wins with stifling defense

 As good as May’s tries were, England’s defense was suffocatingly brilliant.
 The white shirts were quick off the line and physical, holding up Irish ball-carriers so that the visitors were not able to clear a single ruck within three seconds.

-England didn’t miss its first 90 tackles and ended up making an incredible 246, missing only nine.
+The Irish were smothered as England didn’t miss its first 90 tackles and ended up making an incredible 246, missing only nine.

-In contrast, Ireland missed 11 tackles, needing to make only 73.
+Ireland missed 11 tackles, needing to make only 73 but all that ball and territory made no difference.

-Ireland had plenty of time in the England 22 but invariably a sustained attack was slowed down and ultimately stymied by pilfered ball.
+Ireland’s few sustained attacks were invariably slowed down and ultimately stymied by pilfered ball.
 England earned seven turnovers.

-Add on try-saving tackles by May and Henry Slade, and the bullied Irish suffered a fourth straight loss to England, which looks set to qualify for the final in two weeks.
+Add on try-saving tackles by May and Henry Slade, and the bullied Irish suffered a fourth straight loss to England, which looks set to qualify for a home final in two weeks.

+A makeshift Ireland side, vastly inexperienced compared to England’s team, started well but became prone to costly errors.

+A penalty conceded in a scrum launched England’s first try.
+A lineout maul in the left corner was stopped but Farrell crosskicked to the right wing where May jumped and plucked the ball from Hugo Keenan’s grasp and scored.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports